debmishmi15/My-repo/README.md

 # My-repo
-This is my first Git repository
+This is my first Git repository.
-I am just exploring the Git and Github
+I am just exploring the Git and Github.
 Author- Debanjana Sur